alperdomo/CoverageAndPower/README.md

   - Minimun mapping quality to filter.
 Integer (e.g. 20)
   - Minimun  base quality.
 Integer (e.g. 20)
   - Maximum counts to be considered
-  Example:  perl CoveragePerSnpParallel.pl filteringIDsBam.pl REF VCFpos 20 20 600
+  Example:  `perl CoveragePerSnpParallel.pl reference.fa VCF_positions 20 20 600`

 ### Step II.
 Calculate the power and feature counts
 In this step the statistical power for detecting allele specific expression (AES) is performed.

-The script will read all *.cov.bed files, whiech are generated in the previous step, and calculate the power using as effect's values: 0.63,0.68,0.74,0.79,0.84.
+The script will read all *.cov.bed files, which are generated in the previous step, and calculate the power using as effect's values: 0.63,0.68,0.74,0.79,0.84.
 This values can be changed by within the script PowerAndFeatureCounts.pl.

 A graphical representation of the statistical power per each sample will be created.

 In this step, the counts per features for SNPs that are found in heterozygous state (hetSNPs) within specific genome elements (Genes or Peaks) will be calculated.
 For genes it will produce two feature files (txt) containing the information for exons and for genes.

 To run this step you require the following information:
-  - Power calculation script  (PlottingPowerSim.R)
+  - Power calculation script  (`PlottingPowerSim.R`)
   - *.cov.bed (for all files)
   - R script for plotting features, either for scRNA/scATAC.
   - vcf file, which will be subsequently parsed as chr, pos1 pos1